pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic--Maths-Libraries.md

 `math32` supports the z180 and ZX Spectrum Next z80n hardware multiply instructions, providing accelerated performance for both these platforms.
 The z80 CPU is supported through emulation of the hardware multiply format `16_8x8`, and also provides good performance.

 The intrinsic functions are written in assembler.
-The higher level functions (trigonometric, exp, pow) are implemented by C functions extracted from the Cephes Math Library and the Hi-Tech C Floating point library.
+The higher level functions (trigonometric, exp, pow) are implemented by C functions extracted from the Cephes Maths Library and the Hi-Tech C Floating point library.

 More details on the library can be found within the [repository](https://github.com/z88dk/z88dk/tree/master/libsrc/_DEVELOPMENT/math/float/math32).

-## `-lmath16` - (16 bit math using IEEE-754 format)
+## `-lmath16` - (16 bit maths using IEEE-754 format)

 math16 provides a 16 bit floating point format that is mostly compliant with IEEE-754.
 The library can be used with both sccz80 and zsdcc using the following options: